eerinh/Stylize/README.md

 In the frontend folder: npm start

 For this sprint, the account sign up feature is in a separate github due to firebase issues.
 This will be fixed in Sprint 2.
+Therefore, the login and signup buttons will take you to the home page so you will be able to access it.